 How patient are you?

-Different investments require different amounts of time before they’re mature and are producing great dividends or are ready to be sold.
+Different investments require different amounts of time before they mature and produce great dividends or are ready to be sold.
 As a rule, keeping assets for longer means that they make you more money overall, but whether or not that’s practical for you will depend on what you need money for.
 Bonds and property investments are usually slow to mature.
 Stocks and commodities vary.
 CFDs and forex can take just a few days – or hours.

 What’s your risk tolerance?